What type of content do you primarily create?

 – Eric

-How to write good interview questions
+How to craft podcast interview questions

 The interview is locked in the calendar, and now you've got to prepare.